simoa97/sec-scan-ticketizer/README.md

 - Navigating into Jira project under which the tickets should be posted to
 - Selecting the issuetype which will represent the ticket type of the vulnerabilities
   - To create new type see [Atlassian Documentation](https://support.atlassian.com/jira-cloud-administration/docs/add-edit-and-delete-an-issue-type/)
-  - If there is not ticket with such issue type, create one manually
 - Open the ticket with desired issue type
+  - If there is not ticket with such issue type, create one manually and open it
 - In the top right corner click on the three dots icon (⋯) and select Export XML
 - In the XML:
   - “type id” is issuetype id